symeo-io/symeo-python/README.md

 So the sdk fetch the values for the given environment and starts your application with those values.

 Follow the [Symeo platform documentation](https://symeo.io/) for more details.

+## Symeo CLI options

+### Options for the `build` command

+`-c, --contract-file`

+The path to your configuration contract file.
+Default is `symeo.config.yml`.

+### Options for the `start` command

+`-c, --contract-file`

+The path to your configuration contract file.
+Default is `symeo.config.yml`.

+`-f, --values-file`

+The path to your local values file.
+Default is `symeo.local.yml`.

+`-k, --api-key`

+The environment api key to use to fetch values from Symeo platform.
+If empty, values will be fetched from local value file (`symeo.local.yml` by default).
+If specified, parameter `-f, --values-file` is ignored.

+`-a, --api-url`

+The api endpoint used to fetch your configuration with the api key.
+Default is `https://api-staging.symeo.io/api/v1/values`.

 # Help